abhishek-kumar-code/Redfish_Public/docs/ComposabilityWhitePaper.md

 DELETE /redfish/v1/Systems/NewSystem HTTP/1.1
 ```

 The above example will request that the composed system called `NewSystem` be retired.
 When this happens, this will free the Resource Blocks being used by the system so that they can be used in future compositions.
-However, the `Reserved` flag found in the `CompositionStatus` for each Resource Block will remain in the same state; if a client is done using the Resource Blocks, it should set the `Reserved` flag to false.

 ## References